Hapara/Frontend-Exercise/README.md

 ## Hapara frontend coding challenge

 You'll be building a simple header with a drop down menu interaction.
+Spend around 2 hours on this you don't have to complete everything.

 ### Design and behavior: